agoponenko/trump-bot/README.md

 There are 3 DialoGPT models with different number of parameters, small DialoGPT 117M model was used in this project due to computational resources problem.
 ### 4. Training and evaluation.
-Model is fine-tuned, so we do not train one from scratch.
+Model is fine-tuned (`train.py`), so we do not train one from scratch.
 Train loop includes 3 epochs.
 Fine-tuning was performed with the help of Google Colab.
 You can find training notebook, as well as training data here via [the link](https://drive.google.com/drive/folders/1YU2igVUUQ0FTJcfo8iMG1yM51AYab4kW?usp=sharing).